Trademark applications can take eight to 12 months to process. Find out how it's possible to get a fast pass on your application.

 The petition should include:

 - A statement of facts demonstrating why your application merits special treatment;

 - The statement should include facts that demonstrate actual or threatened trademark infringement, pending litigation, or the need for a U.S. registration as a basis for securing a foreign trademark registration;

-- Evidence of possibility that the applicant will suffer loss of substantial rights if the petition is not granted; and
+- Evidence of possibility that the applicant will suffer the loss of substantial rights if the petition is not granted; and

 Things to consider before filing a Petition to Make Special

-Just because you can file a petition to expedite processing of your application does not mean that you should.
-The decision whether or not to file a petition is often a judgment call that should be made based on sound experience.
+Just because you can file a petition to expedite the processing of your application does not mean that you should.
+The decision as to whether or not to file a petition is often a judgment call that should be made based on sound experience.
 An analysis should be done regarding whether or not it would be advantageous in light of other factors.